Our Team

 Tavae Samuelu

-Interim Co-Executive Director & Director of Community Initiatives & Grantmaking
+Director of Community Initiatives & Grantmaking

 Tavae Samuelu (she/her/hers) is the daughter of a pastor from Leulumoega and a nurse from Saleimoa.
 Rooted in fa’a Samoa, she is a storyteller who empowers people to own their narratives, articulate their healing, and resource our movements.

 Tavae was born and raised on Tongva Territory, in what is presently known as Long Beach.
 She left home to attend UC Berkeley where she majored in Ethnic Studies.
-After college, Tavae took a job as the District 5 Field Organizer for Jean Quan’s Oakland Mayoral Campaign which allowed her to grow her movement building skills and learn how to impact local institutions.
-When the campaign concluded, Tavae took her organizing abilities to various Bay Area nonprofits and eventually made her political home at the RYSE Youth Center.
+After college, Tavae took a job as the District 5 Field Organizer for Jean Quan’s Oakland Mayoral Campaign which allowed her to grow her skills and learn how to impact local institutions.
+When the campaign concluded, Tavae took her abilities to various Bay Area nonprofits and eventually made her political home at the RYSE Youth Center.
 She credits her time on unceded Ohlone land for her political consciousness.

 Emily Arakawa